Arturo Toscanini: Acclaim and criticism

 Some contemporary critics, particularly Virgil Thomson, also took Toscanini to task for not paying enough attention to the "modern repertoire" (i.e., 20th-century composers, of which Thomson was one).
 It may be speculated, knowing Toscanini's antipathy toward much 20th-century music, that perhaps Thomson had a feeling that the conductor would never have played any of his (Thomson's) music, and that perhaps because of this, Thomson bore a resentment against him.
 During Toscanini's middle years, however, such now widely accepted composers as Richard Strauss and Claude Debussy, whose music the conductor held in very high regard, were considered to be radical and modern.
-Toscanini also performed excerpts from Igor Stravinsky's Petrushka, two of Dmitri Shostakovich's symphonies (Nos.
+He performed works by Zoltán Kodály, and in 1930 Toscanini requested him to compose a symphony which would be premiered in 1961 and dedicated to the memory of Toscanini.
+He also performed excerpts from Igor Stravinsky's Petrushka and his Feu d'artifice, two of Dmitri Shostakovich's symphonies (Nos.
 1 and 7), and three of George Gershwin's most famous works, Rhapsody in Blue, An American in Paris, and the Piano Concerto in F, though his performances of these last three works have been criticized as not being "jazzy" enough.

 Another criticism leveled at Toscanini stems from the constricted sound quality that comes from many of his recordings, notably those made in NBC's Studio 8-H. Studio 8-H was foremost a radio and later a television studio, not a true concert hall.
 Its dry acoustics lacking in much reverberation, while ideal for broadcasting, were unsuited for symphonic concerts and opera.
 It is widely held that Toscanini favored it because its close miking enabled listeners to hear every instrumental strand in the orchestra clearly, something in which the conductor strongly believed.

 Toscanini has also been criticized for metronomic (rhythmically too rigid) performances:

 Toscanini has also been noted for his temper in rehearsals.
 Apparently less controlled later in life, he was known to vent his anger in front of the orchestra when he thought they were not playing well.
-One well-known example comes from a recording of a rehearsal for La Traviata in which he yells in frustration when the double basses aren't quite together.
+One well-known example comes from a recording of a rehearsal for La Traviata in which he yells in frustration when the double basses are not quite together.

+The song "(If You Can't Sing It) You'll Have to Swing It (Mr. Paganini)" is a satire of Toscanini.